FredericDesgreniers/particleGenerator/README.md

 # particleGenerator
 Generates particles for website backgrounds.
-View example at http://dfred.me/test/particleBackground/particles.html

 # Look at particles.html for an simple example of how to implement this.
 # How to use: